Wade (folklore): Overview

 The earliest mention occurs in the Old English poem Widsith.
 According to the Þiðrekssaga, he was born between king Wilkinus and a serpent-legged mermaid named Wachilt, a goddess of the sea and sometimes referred to as a "sea witch".
 His famous son is Wayland, and his grandson Wudga.
 Though not explicitly stated as such, Egil and Slagfin may be Wade's sons, since they are Wayland's brothers according to the Poetic Edda.

 A medieval English romance about Wade once existed, for Chaucer alluded to the "Tale of Wade" in one of his works, Troilus and Criseyde, and used the phrase "Wade's boat" (Wades boot), meaning some sort of trickery, in The Merchant's Tale.
 At the end of the 16th century, the tale and the boat were apparently familiar to an editor of Chaucer's works Thomas Speght, who remarked that Wade's boat bore the name Guingelot.
 A c.
-1330 manuscript version of Bevis of Hampton also may have alluded to an episode in the lost romance, in naming Wade as an early example of a knight who slayed a fire-breathing dragon.
+1330 manuscript version of Bevis of Hampton also may have alluded to an episode in the lost romance, in naming Wade as an early example of a knight who slew a fire-breathing dragon.
 To the Angles, Wade was the Keeper of the Ford, and acted as both ferryman and protector.